What Is Preventive Maintenance? (Types, Examples & Benefits)

 Finally, if any of the preventive maintenance performed results in new processes or important information, train your staff to manage equipment and handle all machinery or technology effectively and safely.
 Taking the time to educate your staff will result in higher productivity and increased efficiency for your business.

-These three steps establish a baseline for your preventive maintenance program.
+These three steps establish a baseline for your preventive maintenance plan.
 If reactive maintenance is still occurring at a high frequency, despite the fact that you’re investing in preventive maintenance, you’ll need to increase the amount of your preventive maintenance.
 Re-evaluate your process after a set time to see if you’ll need to increase or decrease preventive maintenance, or maintain the same level.

 How to Create a Preventive Maintenance Checklist